igorski/zCanvas/README.md

 npm run build
 ```

 After which a folder _dist/_ is created which contains the prebuilt AMD/RequireJS library as well as a script that can be included directly in a document.
-The source code is transpiled from ES6 to ES5 for maximum compatibility.

 ## Unit testing